stella-cv/stella_vslam/docs/simple_tutorial.rst

   If you use :ref:`SocketViewer <subsection-dependencies-socketviewer>`, please launch the server in the other terminal and access to it with the web browser **in advance**.

-Running the following commands will give a feel for what OpenVSLAM can do.
+Running the following commands will give a feel for what stella_vslam can do.
 The later parts of this chapter explains what each of the commands do in more detail.

 .. code-block:: bash

-    # at the build directory of openvslam ...
+    # at the build directory of stella_vslam ...
     $ pwd
-    /path/to/openvslam/build/
+    /path/to/stella_vslam/build/
     $ ls
     run_video_slam   run_video_localization   lib/   ...

     # download an ORB vocabulary from GitHub
-    curl -sL "https://github.com/OpenVSLAM-Community/FBoW_orb_vocab/raw/main/orb_vocab.fbow" -o orb_vocab.fbow
+    curl -sL "https://github.com/stella-cv/FBoW_orb_vocab/raw/main/orb_vocab.fbow" -o orb_vocab.fbow

     # download a sample dataset from Google Drive
     FILE_ID="1d8kADKWBptEqTF7jEVhKatBEdN7g0ikY"